Framer Team Handbook

 - Sharing code and assets from your Framer project can be done in Handoff mode.
 While in Handoff mode, the canvas will display distances between layers, and the right panel will show your selected layer’s properties and transitions as Framer Motion or Swift code.
 Any collaborators in your files will also be able to use Handoff more freely so developers on your team have easy access to the specs they need to start building in production.

-Anything from brand assets, design elements, to interactive components can be shared as Team packages.
+Anything from brand assets, design elements, to interactive components can be shared with your team.
 They are always secure, easily accessible, and can be synced from production.

 - Once a Team account is activated, everyone with a seat in your organization will have access to the Team packages section of the Insert Menu in any team project.